jpnaidu07/url-shortener/README.md

 -------------------------------------------------------

-Note: JAVA_HOME for maven must be set to JDK insted of JRE
+Note: JAVA_HOME for maven must be set to JDK instead of JRE